Anatomy of Unlearning: The Dual Impact of Fact Salience and Model Fine-Tuning: Abstract

 \section{Abstract}

 Machine Unlearning (MU) enables Large Language Models (LLMs) to remove unsafe or outdated information.
 However, existing work assumes that all facts are equally forgettable and largely ignores whether the forgotten knowledge originates from pretraining or supervised fine-tuning (SFT).
-In this paper, we introduce \textbf{\dataset{}} (Dual Unlearning Evaluation across Training Stages), a benchmark of 28.6k Wikidata-derived triplets annotated with fact popularity using Wikipedia link counts and LLM-based salience scores.
+In this paper, we introduce the benchmark \dataset{} (Dual Unlearning Evaluation across Training Stages) composed of Wikidata-derived triplets annotated with fact popularity scores derived from Wikipedia link counts and LLM-based salience scores.
 Our experiments show that pretrained and SFT models respond differently to unlearning.
-An SFT step on the forget data yields smoother forgetting, more stable tuning, and 10-50\% higher retention, while direct unlearning on pretrained models remains unstable and prone to relearning or catastrophic forgetting.
+An SFT step on the forget data yields smoother forgetting, more stable tuning, and 10-50\% higher retention, while direct unlearning for pretrained models remains unstable and prone to relearning or catastrophic forgetting.